jojokarlin/PublishingManifold/README.md

 In this segment, we talk about the types of projects you might create and the formats of text and resources that Manifold can ingest.

 #### Teaching Models
 Manifold supports many uses, including the publication of vibrant, interactive on-line texts for teachers.
 For our workshops, we introduce participants to a few examples of work CUNY faculty and students have published.
 These examples are helpful for understanding the different options available and what sort of preparation the materials require for publication.
-In all cases, the authors decide their own license, though we encourage them to consider using a [Creative Commons license]()
+In all cases, the authors decide their own license, though we encourage them to consider using a [Creative Commons license](https://creativecommons.org/share-your-work/).
+For more about OER licenses, check out the [City College English Department OER Guide](https://cuny.manifoldapp.org/projects/city-college-english-department-oer-guide) by Julia Brown, Yolande Brener, and Janelle Poe, and GC Librarian Jill Cirasella's ["Transformed, I'm Sure: A (Polite) Guide to Fair Use in DH"](https://academicworks.cuny.edu/gc_pubs/509/).

 ##### Rich Course Texts

-Rich Course Texts
-Embed multimedia resources into the text - Petrarch’s Canzoniere
+Instructors often leverage Manifold's capacity to store multimedia resources that complement the text.
+For example, Julie von Peteghem (Hunter) used Manifold to publish her selection of [Petrarch's Canzoniere](https://cuny.manifoldapp.org/projects/canzoniere) and annotate each text with [LibriVox](https://librivox.org/) openly licensed audio recordings of native Italian speakers reading the poems.

+   *For this project, Julie von Peteghem learned **markdown** and created a manifest for ingestion*

+Justin Rogers-Cooper (LaGuardia) created an edition of [Hubert Harrison's The Negro and the Nation](https://cuny.manifoldapp.org/projects/hubert-harrison-the-negro-and-the-nation) for his American Studies seminar at the Graduate Center.
+Students contributed resources and annotations over the course of the semester, as he describes on the project homepage.

+*This project was created in **markdown** and ingested with a manifest*

 ##### CUNY Student Editions
-Conceived of and helmed by Paul Hebert, [CUNY Student Editions](https://github.com/CUNY-Student-Editions) are a for Collaborative Annotation
+Conceived of and helmed by Paul Hebert, [CUNY Student Editions](https://github.com/CUNY-Student-Editions) are edited versions of public domain texts that ensure students have access to the same, high quality edition.

+*CUNY Student Editions are built as **EPUBs** and follow the stylesheet provided on the project github repository.*

+a for Collaborative Annotation
-Ensure students have access to the same, high quality edition - The Scarlet Letter and Migos Studies Student Work
+ - The Scarlet Letter and Migos Studies

-Publish students’ final papers or collaborative project - Structuring Equality
+##### Publishing Student Work
+Several groups and individuals have used Manifold to publish collections of student work.

+MALS student Jing Zhao used Manifold to publish his capstone ["Spatial Distribution of Chinese Language Education and Historical Development of Chinese Language Pedagogy in Higher Education in the United States."](https://cuny.manifoldapp.org/projects/spatial-distribution-of-chinese-language-education-and-historical-development-of-chinese-language-pedagogy-in-higher-education-in-the-united-states)

+*Each chapter of this project was written in a separate **Google doc** and ingested with a manifest.*

+Brooklyn College literature instructor Marianne Madoré used Manifold to publish a collection of reflections her students wrote in ["Gender & Society" and us in the classroom](https://cuny.manifoldapp.org/projects/gender-and-society)

+*Each essay was written in **Microsoft Word** and ingested as individual texts.*

+The Futures Initiative used Manifold to publish [Structuring Equality: A Handbook for Student-Centered Learning and Teaching Practices](https://cuny.manifoldapp.org/projects/structuring-equality), the culmination of [Cathy Davidson](https://www.gc.cuny.edu/Faculty/Core-Bios/Cathy-N-Davidson)'s seminar at the Graduate Center.

+*Each chapter of this project was written in a separate **Google doc** and ingested with a manifest.*

 #### What types of files can you publish?
  - Google Docs (using pulblic share url)